SkyyWasTaken/ArcadeAPI/README.md

-# ArcadeAPI
+# ArcadeAPI (no-arcade)
-A mod to make developing other mods that interect with Hypixel arcade games a bit easier.
-Note that the mod is in very early development and needs quite a bit of love before it's super useful.

-Will be expanded to games outside of the arcade once arcade development is complete.
+This is a (poorly) cut-down version of Arcade API created for the express reason of giving me access to scoreboard events for other mods.
+This version of the mod will be discontinued as soon as Arcade functionality is established.
+I will release updates to any of my mods to work with later versions of ArcadeAPI, provided there are incompatibilities between versions.